 We have been here a number of times – on our first visit we had the privilege of meeting Schramsberg’s matriarch, Jamie Davies who quietly stepped out of the shadows near the main entrance and introduced herself.
 Someone made a nice comment about the frog in the pond but the memory has become hazy since then and we cannot recall Jamie’s reply.
 She passed away in 2008 leaving an impressive legacy behind.
 Today Jack and Jamie’s youngest son Hugh Davies oversees the winery and the wine making operations.

-Food and champagne pairing sessions are available and you can also take a self guided tour of their gardens which are best in Spring and Summer.
-You must reserve a tasting and tour ahead of time as tours are given only several times per day, appointment only.
+Food and champagne pairing sessions are available and you can also take a self guided tour of their gardens which are at their peak in the spring and summer.
+You must reserve a tasting and tour ahead of time as tours are offered only several times per day, appointment only.

 Also of historical note is Robert Louis Stevenson visited Schramsberg in 1880 on his honeymoon (the same honeymoon he and his wife ended up ‘living’ in the abandoned Silverado Mine bunkhouse on nearby Mt.
 St. Helena).
 During his visit to Schramsberg he noted that he tasted 18 different wines.
 Schramsberg is mentioned several times in his book titled The Silverado Squatters.